davnicwil/react-frontload/README.md

 # react-frontload

-[See this blog post] for a detailed description of the library and API, including sample code(https://medium.com/@davnicwil/react-frontload-3ff68988cca).
+[See this blog post](https://medium.com/@davnicwil/react-frontload-3ff68988cca) for a detailed description of the library and API, including sample code.

 In React applications, a common requirement is to render data which is dynamically loaded from an API into a component, on both server and client renders.